commercionetwork/commercionetwork/docs/nodes/validator-node-handling.md

             └── commercionetword

 ```
-If you doesn't use `kms` the private key of your validator is saved in `priv_validator_key.json` file.
+If you don't use `kms` the private key of your validator is saved in `priv_validator_key.json` file.

 ### Move validator to another server with `priv_validator_key.json` file